 A: Ocean internships should be upfront about their ethical stance and what they do to ensure that ethics is a part of all of their marine conservation projects abroad.
 If this isn’t clearly specified on their website, contact them via phone or email and ask them the following questions:

 Reputable organisations, like GVI, should be able to direct you to their policy on animal interaction, and explain how it takes ethics into consideration.
 On our programs for example, interns are not allowed to interact with animals for fun as this can be harmful to interns and the animals they interact with.
 All of our ocean wildlife conservation activities only allow for supervised animal interaction where it is completely necessary, and have clear guidelines as to what this interaction entails and what it doesn’t.
-Find out more about our stance on animal proximity and handling.
+Read more about our stance on ethical animal interactions in this policy: How to volunteer ethically with animals.